-To return to customization later, save the theme's metadata beforehand.
+To return to customization later, save the theme's metadata in advance.
 Click Export on the toolbar to open the Theme Export popup dialog.
-In this dialog, select the Export Metadata tab and click Save to File.
-A
+In this dialog, enter the color scheme name.

 .json file with metadata is saved on your computer.
-Alternatively, you can copy the metadata from the text area at the bottom:
+Alternatively, you can Copy Metadata.

 To continue customization, click Import on the toolbar.
-In the appeared Theme Import dialog, click Upload File and select the
+In the invoked Theme Import dialog, click Upload File and select the

 .json file, paste it in the text area and click Upload Metadata:

 Click Export to open the Theme Export popup dialog.
 In this dialog, enter the color scheme name.
 If you want to export the theme as a color swatch, check the check box.
 You can also remove links to external resources, such as fonts.

-Click Save to File to save a file named
+Click Download CSS File to save a file named

 dx.[base-theme-name].[color-scheme-name].css (for example,

-Your custom theme uses icons, which should be located next to the theme.
-When using npm, you can find the
+Your custom theme uses icons and fonts.
+They should be located next to the theme.
+When you use npm, you can find the

 The ThemeBuilder CLI allows you to generate themes programmatically or at build time.
 This tool is part of the DevExtreme CLI.